Is this article for you? It covers services only available to Give Lively member nonprofits.

 In the event of delinquency

-AB-488’s rules allow charitable fundraising platforms to grant a five-day grace period to delinquent nonprofits after the charitable fundraising platform learns about the delinquency.
+AB-488’s rules allow charitable fundraising platforms to grant a seven-calendar-day grace period to delinquent nonprofits after the charitable fundraising platform learns about the delinquency.
 The California Attorney General’s Office publishes its delinquency lists twice per month.
 This determines the date mentioned in the emails we send and warnings that appear in the Nonprofit Admin Portal.
 Give Lively adheres to the timing statutorily set by the state of California.
 We did not impose the deadlines and we do not control them.

-In the event of tax-exempt status revocation
+In the event of California tax-exempt status revocation

-There is no grace period for tax-exempt status revocations.
-As soon as a charitable fundraising platform learns of a revocation, it must immediately disable the affected nonprofit’s fundraising pages and pause its recurring donations.
-As above, Give Lively sends an alert email and places a warning in the Nonprofit Admin Portal.
-Keep in mind that the FTB updates its revocation list once a week and the IRS search tool data is refreshed once a month, so the information available to Give Lively through the government agencies may not always be the latest.
+There is also a seven-calendar-day grace period for tax-exempt status revocations.
+This begins as soon as we learn of a revocation.
+As above, Give Lively sends alert emails and places warnings in the Nonprofit Admin Portal.
+Keep in mind that the FTB updates its revocation list once a week, so the information available to Give Lively may not be the latest.
 We are nevertheless reliant on the data published by the agencies.

 Are time extensions possible?

 Give Lively has no influence with the California Attorney General’s Office, the FTB or the IRS, and is restricted from taking any action beyond referring nonprofits to them.
 Unfortunately, along with all other charitable fundraising platforms, we are held to a legal standard that imposes significant penalties if we do not comply with the law.
-We are unable to make exceptions, but stand ready to assist once the situation has been remedied.
+We are unable to make exceptions, but stand ready to assist once a nonprofit's situation has been remedied.

 Some nonprofits have worked with California for a while and the delinquency is still not resolved